 On its being wound up in pursuance of an order or resolution made as is directed in regard to companies by the Insolvency Act 1986.

+By an instrument of dissolution:

-In accordance with Section 50(2) and 55(1)(b) of the Industrial and Provident Societies Act 1965, To which not less than three quarters of the Members of the Credit Union have given their consent testified by their signatures to the instrument; or
+To which not less than three quarters of the Members of the Credit Union have given their consent testified by their signatures to the instrument; or

 Which has been approved by a special resolution of the Credit Union sent to and confirmed by the Regulator.

-84Distribution of Funds on Dissolution
+8. Distribution of Funds on Dissolution

 If on the dissolution of the Credit Union there remains after the payment of debts, repayment of share capital, discharge of all other liabilities and repayment of Deferred Shareholdings any surplus assets whatsoever, such assets shall not be paid or distributed among the Members of the Credit Union but shall be: